Ducasse/Chrysal/README.md

 			 ]
 ```

-## About Runtime Dependencies
+## About Run time Dependencies

-Note that neither the items (subclasses of ChrysalItem and ChrysalItems), nor the builder will be used at runtime.
+Note that neither the items (subclasses of `ChrysalItem` and `ChrysalItems`), nor the builder will be used at run time.
 There you can package your description outside of Chrysal.
 This is why you can also store a description configuration in a textual format.

-The only dependency needed at runtime is the Chrysal-Runtime.
-This package is minimalistic and it only contain the class ChrysalConfiguration that will be extended by the generated configuration reader produced by the builder.
+The only dependency needed at run time is the `Chrysal-Runtime`.
+This package is minimalistic and it only contains the class `ChrysalConfiguration` that will be extended by the generated configuration reader produced by the builder.

-## Adding New Configuration Item
+## Adding New Configuration Items

 Since a configuration item describes information that will be used to generate code, it acts as a static data (from that perspective it can be perceived as data to be fed to a macro expansion engine).

-STON configurations consider the following as literals and not strings: number true false symbol string.
+JSON configurations consider the following as literals and not strings: number true false symbol string.
 Therefore the conversion is not needed.

-To extend the item hierarchy, a new class should defines the methods: defaultDomainValueString
+To extend the item hierarchy, a new class should defines the methods: `defaultDomainValueString` and `domainValueConversionString`.

 ```
 defaultDomainValueString